StuntsPT/Structure_threader/docs/index.md

 ## Requirements

 Python 3.
 The main program only uses modules from the standard library.
-In order to draw the plots, matplotlib >= 1.4 is required.
+In order to draw the plots, matplotlib >= 1.4 is required (installed automatically as a dependency when installed via `pip`).
-To run "fastChooseK.py" (fastStructure wrapper only), numpy is also required.
+To run "fastChooseK.py" (fastStructure wrapper only), numpy is also required (installed automatically as a dependency when installed via `pip`).
-In order to use "ALStructure", you need to have [R](https://www.r-project.org/) installed too.
+In order to use "ALStructure", you need to have [R](https://www.r-project.org/) installed too (must be installed manually, as `pip` can't handle installing R or dependencies).

 ## Where to get it